crate/cloud-tutorials/docs/sign-up.rst

 Next steps
 ==========

-Now that you have an account, you can start to interact with CrateDB Cloud.
+Now that you have an account, you can choose a cloud provider.
+Follow the :ref:`relevant tutorial steps <deploy-to-cluster>` to subscribe and deploy your first cluster.

 .. _Cloud Console: https://crate.io/docs/cloud/console/